Arcadio Arellano: Personal life

 Arellano was said to have been a well-dressed and well-groomed man who loved taking care of horses, hogs, and poultry.
 He also loved music and sang in a tenor voice.
 He collected paintings as well.

+Arellano & Amalia Ocampo's graves at Manila North Cemetery.

 He was married to Amalia Ocampo, daughter of Martin Ocampo, who was the owner of the publications El Renacimiento and Muling Pagsilang.
 They had nine children, namely: Luis, Araceli, Natividad, Irma, Friné, Arturo, Raul, Otilio, and Elsa.

 Death

 Arellano died on 20 April 1920 in Manila, Philippines.